Outlander 512 Never My Love Recap

 The men of the Ridge arrive at the Browns camp, camera angles askew as we see from Claire point of view.
 They wreak havoc on the men camped in the dark, coming upon them with the force of all that is right.
 We see Roger kill a man.
 Jamie finds Claire, he is lost for words and gentle with her as he cuts her bonds and removes the gag from her mouth.
 He says the same words he said to Roger after he was hanged “you are alive… you are whole”.
 Behind his gentleness we see steely resolve.
 The men who have brutalised Claire will pay.
 Mountain man John Quincy Myers holds out a dagger to Claire offering her vengeance.
 Does she wish to kill the men they have gathered?
 Jamie speaks “She has an oath upon her… It is myself who kills for her”.
 Fergus and Ian chime in likewise.
 Jame asks her how many.
 Claire doesn’t know.
 Then Jamie utters the words “Kill them all…”

-The deed is done, the men die at the hands of Jamie’s men.
+The deed is done, the men die at the hands of Jamie’s men, his clan.
 Jamie wraps Claire in his plaid and carries her to see the dead, so she knows they cannot hurt her again.
 John Quincy Meyers finds one still living.
 It is Brown… Roger says there are questions which must be answered, Jamie says to bring him back to the Ridge.

 We see Claire and Jamie by a river, in the clear light of day, in a scene reminiscent of earlier episode.
 Claire asks after Marsali who she feared dead.
 Jamie assures her Marsali and the unborn babe are well.
 However a man of the Ridge, Geordie, has died.
 Claire asks Jamie if he saw an Indian there, he was like her, from the future.
 No he was not among the dead.
 Claire thinks her mind is playing tricks on her, she thinks she saw Roger.
 Jamie reassures her it’s true… “they’ve come home”.